toothlessblue/Web-GLaSS/Web-GLaSS Notes/Web GL Notes/Matrices/Camera or View Matrix.md

 [[Matrix Math]]

+Defines where the [[Camera]] is and the direction it's pointing in.

 Every vertex in the scene should be multiplied by this matrix to simulate the camera position and rotation

 ```cpp